doximity/CallWithDoxDialer/README.md

 #### Swift Package Manager (SPM)

-CallWithDoxDialer is now distributed via Swift Package Manager.
+DoximityDialerSDK is now distributed via Swift Package Manager.
 To use this library in your project, add the https://github.com/doximity/CallWithDoxDialer.git repository as a Swift Pacakge.

 #### Manually
-To integrate `CallWithDoxDialer` without a package manager, simply download the following files, and place it anywhere in your project:
+To integrate `DoximityDialerSDK` without a package manager, simply download the following files, and place it anywhere in your project:
-- `Sources/CallWithDoxDialer/CallWithDoxDialer.swift`
+- `Sources/DoximityDialerSDK/DoximityDialer.swift`
-- `Sources/CallWithDoxDialer/CallWithDoxDialer.bundle`
+- `Sources/DoximityDialerSDK/DoximityDialer.bundle`

 ## Have a question?